Loading...

 A variant of this partitioning method, LIST COLUMNS, allows us to use multiple columns and more datatypes.

-The last part of a CREATE TABLE statement can be the definition of the new table's partitions.
-In the case of LIST partitioning, the syntax is the following:
+The last part of a statement can be the definition of the new table's partitions.
+In the case of LIST partitioning, the syntax is as follows:

 PARTITION BY LIST (partitioning_expression)